Eggs In Purgatory – Paleo Style! What a great name for this entree.

 - Preheat the oven to 400°F. Heat a large skillet on medium and add fat when the pan is hot.

-- Add the red pepper and the marinara sauce and heat to bubbly.
+- Add the red pepper and marinara sauce and heat to bubbly.

 - Spoon into 4 ramekins or oven-proof bowls with straight sides.
 Put them on a baking rack.
 I line my rack with parchment paper in case anything bubbles over.